headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 - Book Outlines: Outline records (same as manually-created outlines on the Outline page)

 **Workflow recommendation:**
+1. Build your world first (characters, places, manifesto, story bible)
-1. Use Quick Start to generate the full Book 1 skeleton
+2. Use Quick Start to generate the full Book 1 skeleton (all 6 steps in one run)
-2. Review each section -- regenerate anything that doesn't fit
+3. Review each section -- regenerate anything that doesn't fit
+4. Click "Edit in Step-by-Step Mode" to fine-tune individual steps with author notes
-3. Save All to Project
+5. Save All to Project once satisfied
-4. Switch to Step-by-Step mode for Books 2-7 (using the series map from Quick Start as foundation)
+6. Switch to Step-by-Step mode for Books 2-7 (using the series map from Quick Start as foundation)
-5. Once chapter list is finalized, use Chapter Briefs and Scene Breakdown to plan individual chapters
+7. Once chapter list is finalized, use Chapter Briefs and Scene Breakdown to plan individual chapters
-6. Move to the Write page to generate prose scene by scene
+8. Move to the Write page to generate prose scene by scene

 ### Outline